 - Historical Performance (Public Markets)

-- Performance vs. relevant benchmarks: Has the firm added value on a net basis to the benchmark over market cycles, typically defined as 3-5 year periods?
+- Performance vs. relevant benchmarks: Has the firm added value on a net basis to the benchmark over market cycles?
 How much value has been added relative to the risk taken?

-- Performance vs. peers: Has the firm exhibited an ability to outperform peers over market cycles, typically defined over 3-5 year periods?
+- Performance vs. peers: Has the firm exhibited an ability to outperform peers over market cycles?

 - Consistency: Has the level of performance been consistent and within expectations for the mandate?